Chart Color Schemes

 Carrara features high concentrations of group households, with a lower-than-average median household size

-Family households comprise 71.0% of all households, including 28.0% couples with children, 29.4% couples without children, and 12.5% single parent families.
-Non-family households account for the remaining 29.0%, with lone person households at 24.8% and group households comprising 4.3%.
-The median household size is 2.4 people, smaller than the Rest of Qld average of 2.8.
+Family households constitute 71.0% of all households, including 28.0% couples with children, 29.4% couples without children, and 12.5% single parent families.
+Non-family households comprise the remaining 29.0%, with lone person households at 24.8% and group households making up 4.3%.
+The median household size is 2.4 people, which is smaller than the Rest of Qld average of 2.8.

 Frequently Asked Questions - Households